Ali-Lord/SecureFinancialGateway/README.md

 # Secure Financial Gateway
 This project showcases a secure financial gateway designed with security and reliability as core principles.
 It handles sensitive financial operations while maintaining strict privacy and protection standards.
-Originally I built this for my past job assessment, this can now be used as a project to learn how a system should be built if you're new to the world of cybersecurity (in the field of finance).
+Originally I built this for my skill demo, this can now be used as a project to learn how a system should be built if you're new to the world of cybersecurity (in the field of finance).
 I will continuously update and harden it to maintain the highest levels of robustness and security.

 **Backend:** Boost.Beast (C++)
 **Frontend:** React TypeScript + Tailwind